 Jeremy Jones has been a bright star on the snowboarding scene for more than 20 years.
 As a true pioneer of the sport, leading the way with a new way of accessing the mountains with snowboards and working with mother nature, today he’s more relevant than ever.

-Eleven years after he founded Protect Our Winters, the ten-time Big Mountain Rider of the Year is more aware than ever of his advocacy role and our collective responsibility to make our voices heard, be it through merely turning out to vote in mid-term elections or making major lifestyle choices.
+Thirteen years after he founded Protect Our Winters, the ten-time Big Mountain Rider of the Year is more aware than ever of his advocacy role and our collective responsibility to make our voices heard, be it through merely turning out to vote in elections or making major lifestyle choices.
 The sitting President denies that the climate is changing due to human activity, but like most people sliding on snow in some way, to Jeremy, it’s clear that something terrible is happening.

-All sports are subject to peaks and troughs of interest, when atone moment it is the thing to do.
+All sports are subject to peaks and troughs of interest, when at one moment it is the thing to do.
 For Jeremey though the love for snowboarding has been there all his life, a constant, his greatest passion, which he feels lucky to call his profession.

 — As a kid I loved all kinds of sports, but when I first started snowboarding I had a one-track mind and from that moment on it’s all I wanted to do.
 I am not totally sure why, but I think it was the combination of the freedom that comes with riding down a mountain and being able to feel that I am really interacting with nature.

 The passion is still as strong as ever, but what sets Jeremy apart from the crowd is his willingness to evolve and create his style of big mountain snowboarding, which has gone from the margins to the center of attention.
 These days, even the park riders want to explore remote regions, go winter camping and open up new terrain.
 But Jeremy’s been out there a long time, leading the way, and it’s where he wants to be.